pp4rs/DEPRECATED-installation-guide/docs/webscraping_drivers.md

-# Web Scraping inside a Browser
+# Web Scraping Using an Automated Browser

 Sometimes when we scrape the web, we need to automate our computer to open a web browser to gather information from each page.
 This is especially true when the site we want to scrape has content that is loaded dynamically with javascript.